Edvenan/API-REST_and_REACT-JS-CLIENT/README.md

 # ROLLING DICES!
 ## Introduction
 Dice game app consisting of rolling two dices in each round.
-If the sum of both dices equals 7, the player wins the round and he loses otherwise.
+If the sum of both dices equals 7, the player wins the round.
+He loses otherwise.

 Two roles have been defined for this app:
-- Player (canbe created via registration/sign-up process)
+- Player (they can be created via registration/sign-up process)
 - Admin (pre-defined in the database)

-Game Mechanics:
+## Game Mechanics: ##
-- A Player has the following options:
+A Player has the following options:
   - See his score (rate of wins in %)
-  - Play a game
+  - Play a game (roll the dices)
   - See his games list
   - Delete all his games at once (not a particular one)
   - Edit his user name

-- An Admin has the following options:
+An Admin has the following options:
   - See all players average score (average rate of winds in %)
   - See the ranking
   - See the winner(s)